 Contraception is a must-have if you’re not planning to have children any time soon.
 And the good news is there is a wide range of options available so you can find the most suitable birth control for you.

-If you choose to take a birth control pill, it can cost between $10 – $200 per month.
+If you choose to take a birth control pill, it can cost up to $200 per month.
 If you opt for an implant, it can cost up to $300.
 One of the most expensive forms of contraception is an Intrauterine Device (IUD) which can cost up to $1,300.

 In addition to the cost of the contraception, you’ll need to pay for the visit to the doctor or nurse.